What Is a Determiner? (with Examples)

 - Even if you fall on you're face, you're still moving forward.
 (The first you're is wrong.
 The second is correct.)

 - Forgive your enemies, but never forget there names.

 - Never go to a doctor who's office plants have died.

-Determiner (Quantifiers)Any determiner that refers, even loosely, to an amount or a quantity can be classified as a quantifier.
+Quantifiers (Type of Determiner)Any determiner that refers, even loosely, to an amount or a quantity can be classified as a quantifier.
 So, numbers (one dog, two dogs) are quantifiers.
 Not all quantifiers are so specific though.
 Many refer to an undefined amount or quantity.
 The most common ones are any, all, many, much, several and some (these are called indefinite adjectives in traditional grammar).